 CORPS OF RENEWAL AND CHARITY

-We’re the guys that stand for Faith, Family & Freedom and do stuff!
+We’re the guys that stand for Faith, Family & Freedom and actually do stuff!

 CORAC National Newsletter

 January 31, 2023 – Make Your Life a Command Performance

 I knew a very honorable man a few years ago who was caught in a predicament.
 His father had deeded over his real property to him in preparation for a time of possible diminished capacity of the older man and to facilitate the younger man handling the estate.
 All in the family had concurred with, or at least accepted, the decision as a wise one.

 The time came when this young man called me.
 His dad wanted to make a move requiring the son’s acquiescence that might have possibly severe negative consequences, including leaving the old man ultimately homeless.
 So I told my friend he should make like Nancy Reagan and just say no. And there was the rub…

 PODCAST – CHATTING WITH CHARLIE

 January 14, 2023

 February 4, 2023

 February 19, 2023